monashNV/superspinsim/docs/source/installation.rst

 Python version 3.14 is not supported yet, due to the requirements of the numba package.

-We have tested SuperSpinsim on various versions of GNU/Linux.
+We have tested SuperSpinsim on various versions of GNU/Linux (Arch, Manjaro and Ubuntu), as well as on Windows 11.
-We expect that it will work on Windows.
 It will not work on Mac OS, as modern Mac computers are not compatible with Nvidia GPUs.